gabomontero89/ng-component-reusability/class-mixins.md

         isItemSelected(item: Item) { ... }
     }

-  return ClassTwoComponentMixin;
+  return SelectListMixin;
 }
 ```
 Once we define all the mixins we need to compose the component, we import the mixins and pass the Base class as an argument.

-Then, we simply extend `TheComponent` with the mixin `TheComponentMixin`.
+Then, we simply extend `BuyerListComponent` with the mixin `BuyerListMixin`.
 ```
-const TheComponentMixin = classTwoMixin(classOneMixin(BaseComponent));
+const BuyerListMixin = pageMixin(selectListMixin(ListComponent));

 @Component( ... )
-export class TheComponent extends TheComponentMixin {}
+export class BuyerListComponent extends BuyerListMixin {}
 ```
 #

-**While mixins also have several pitfalls, I do share the opinion that mixins are a more elegant and secure
+**While mixins also have several pitfalls, I also share the opinion that mixins are a more elegant and secure
 solution for multiple inheritance, at least in the long term.**